HoffsMH/matthecker.io/docs/this-site.md

   - I've made sites before with non renewing domain thinking that I would be able to remember, years later to come in and renew with a new debit or credit card.
 - Too many moving parts in general
   - I don't want to maintain, and I want this thing to be working for a long time.
+- broken links
+  - this one is hard

 #### What I do want
 What I want to do here is set up a spectrum, not necessarily between "simple" and "complex" but between what I perceive to be differences in the projected personality that comes through in something like a personal website.
 I think it's missing the point to say that a personal website like [Donald Knuth's](https://www-cs-faculty.stanford.edu/~knuth/) website is "simple" (as well as inaccurate).
 The list of things not present on a personal website say just as much as what is actually on it.